-The event on July 3 and 4 will be open to attendees to explore using computers, a mobile app or VR headsets and will feature secret headliners and hidden venues to give the crowds as much of the authentic Shangri-La experience as possible.
+The event on July 3 and 4 is be open to attendees to explore using computers, a mobile app or VR headsets and will feature secret headliners and hidden venues to give the crowds as much of the authentic Shangri-La experience as possible.

 Lost Horizon is a real festival in a virtual world, by the team behind Glastonbury's Shangri-La.
 Catch my set at the Gas Tower Stage with Carl Cox, John Digweed, Sasha, Jamie Jones, Seth Troxler, Eats Everything, Jody Wisternoff, Peggy Gou, Pete Tong and many more. pic.twitter.com/fTkZdyHNHr